 § 437.
-Guidance
+Guidance.

-For the purposes of interpreting this Subchapter only, the Board and the Band's Court of Central Jurisdiction may look to the Fair Labor Standards Act of 1938, Title 29 of the United States Code, sections 201-219, its implementing regulations, and related case law for persuasive guidance, provided that nothing in this section shall be construed as an adoption by the Band of that Act or its implementing regulations.
+For the purposes of interpreting this Subchapter only, the Board and the Band's Court of Central Jurisdiction may look to the Federal Fair Labor Standards Act (FLSA) of 1938, 29 U.S.C., §§ 201-219, its implementing regulations, and related case law for persuasive guidance, provided that nothing in this section shall be construed as an adoption by the Band of that Act or its implementing regulations.

 § 438.
-Fringe Benefits
+Fringe Benefits.